Donate quickly and securely here

 Yes, I would like to give:

-More than 650,000 people are in urgent need of humanitarian assistance after fleeing violence in Myanmar to seek safety in Bangladesh.
-With the arrival of the monsoon season, now even more lives are at risk.
+More than 700,000 people are in urgent need of humanitarian assistance after fleeing violence in Myanmar to seek safety in Bangladesh.

 Most of the refugees are Rohingya women and children who have been forced to leave their homes in north Rakhine, arriving in Bangladesh exhausted, injured and traumatised after walking for days.